tudat-team/tudat-developer-docs/source/topics/devops.rst

     ^^^

+    1. Understand what "dependency hell" is and how to avoid it.
-    1. Understand ``MAJOR.MINOR.PATCH`` and when each of them are bumped.
+    2. Understand ``MAJOR.MINOR.PATCH`` and when each of them are bumped.
-    2. Understand what happens when ``rever <new_version_number>`` is executed.
+    3. Understand what happens when ``rever <new_version_number>`` is executed.
-    3. Understand how to maintain the automated changelog.
+    4. Understand how to maintain the automated changelog.

 .. panels::
     :column: col-lg-12 p-0